parkpow/platerec-documentation/source/index.html.md

 ## Engine Configuration

-The **config** parameter is a JSON value to change the engine configuration.
+A lookup request can accept the parameter **config**.
+It is a JSON value to change the engine configuration.
 It can include the following values:

 - `{"region":"strict"}`: Only accept the results that exactly match the templates of the specified region.
 For example, if the license plate of a region is 3 letters and 3 numbers, the value `abc1234` will be discarded.
 For regions with vanity license plates (e.g. in us-ca), we do not recommend the use of Strict Mode.
 Otherwise, the engine will discard the vanity plates.
 - `{"threshold_d":0.2, "threshold_o":0.6}`: By default the engine will use those thresholds to filter the detection and OCR results.
 Anything below that will be discarded.
 You can set different values.